 Requirements for M.D.
 Degree

-The school of medicine has required standards for the graduation of medical students.
+The Burnett School of Medicine at TCU has required standards for the graduation of medical students.
 All students who have successfully completed the requirements for the MD degree will be recommended for graduation by the Student Progression and Promotion Committee.

 The Liaison Committee on Medical Education (LCME), a specialized national accrediting body for all allopathic medical schools, accredits the SOM Integrated Medical Curriculum (IMC).
 The LCME requires a minimum of 130 weeks of instruction for the MD degree.
-The TCU and UNTHSC SOM curriculum is 180 weeks over 4 years.
+The School of Medicine curriculum is 191 weeks of instruction over 4 years.

-A Pass/Fail grading system in Phase 1 encourages a collaborative learning environment.
-At the beginning of Phase 1, students get an introduction to the requirements and rigors of medical school and clinical practice in the Medical School and Clinical Immersion Course.
-This provides students a low-stakes opportunity to acclimate to expectations and learn success techniques before embarking on the medical education journey.
-After this first course, we use an organ-based approach to teach basic, clinical and behavioral sciences primarily using structured small group learning in the remainder of Phase 1.
+- A Pass/Fail grading system in Phase 1 encourages a collaborative learning environment.
+At the beginning of Phase 1, students get an introduction to the requirements and rigors of medical school and clinical practice in the Introduction to Medicine course.
+The course provides students a low-stakes opportunity to acclimate to expectations and learn success techniques before embarking on the medical education journey.
+After this first course, we use an organ-based approach to teach basic clinical, and behavioral sciences primarily using structured small group learning in the remainder of Phase 1.

-In addition to the integrated basic/clinical sciences organ-systems content, students are enrolled in five longitudinal courses in Phase 1: Clinical Skills, LIC 1 Foundational Experience, Scholarly Pursuit and Thesis, The Compassionate Practice, and Preparation for Practice.
+- In addition to the integrated basic/clinical sciences organ-systems content, students are enrolled in five longitudinal courses in Phase 1: Clinical Skills, LIC 1 Foundational Experience, Future Accelerators of Medicine and Beyond (FAB), Scholarly Pursuit and Thesis, , and Preparation for Practice.

 Phase 1 Course Descriptions